2025 Bilt Rewards Mastercard Review: Gimmick or Worth It?

 One of the best parts of applying for new credit cards is getting a sweet welcome bonus.
 Well, with the Bilt card, you probably won’t enjoy such perks.
 This could change in the future or you could get a bit of a surprise as I did, but it’s no guarantee.

-I have to say that a major reason why I wanted to get the Bilt card before trying to review is that I wanted to try out the rent payment system for myself.
+I have to say that a major reason why I wanted to get the Bilt card before trying to review it was that I wanted to try out the rent payment system for myself.
 Well, I’m very happy to report that I’ve been impressed with the solution the card came up with.
 Aside from that micro-deposit hitch, it’s been smooth sailing for me and I love being able to pay with the card while avoiding any fees.
 This part of the card is a definite win.

-Con: Five purchases a month are required to earn
+Con: Five Purchases a Month are Required to Earn

-Earning 1x on rent is a cool unique perk of the Bilt Mastercard — but needing to make five purchases per month in order to earn any points during that period is a unique pain.
+Earning 1x on rent is a cool, unique perk of the Bilt Mastercard — but needing to make five purchases per month in order to earn any points during that period is a unique pain.
 Initially, I thought I might struggle to hit this requirement each month.
 However, that hasn’t been the case at all as it’s easy to sub in a 3x card for my 4x Amex Gold if the price of the purchases isn’t that high.
 Still, I do wish this wasn’t even something I needed to worry about at all and I feel others will see things similarly.

 Bilt metal Mastercard

-Pro: Physical card is metal
+Pro: Physical Card is Metal

 When my Bilt card arrived in the mail, I was surprised to learn the card was actually made of metal.
 Had I known this, I probably would have called it out on my list of such cards.
 C’est la vie.
 Anyway, the card isn’t quite as heavy as my Amex Platinum or Karat card, but it feels quite nice nonetheless.